 A Special Agent is assigned to protect a wealthy business magnate.
 However, when the businessman is kidnapped in a daring ambush, he teams up with a seasoned detective to crack the case.
 But soon he discovers the case isn't that simple.

-Two twins are separated at birth, one becoming a streetwise mechanic and the other an acclaimed classical concert conductor.
-Finally meeting in adulthood they each become mistaken for the other and entangled in each other's world.
+Identical twins are separated at birth, one becoming a streetwise mechanic, and the other an acclaimed classical concert conductor.
+Finally meeting in adulthood, they each become mistaken for the other and entangled in each other's world.

 Teddy Robin Kwan

-Thongs and Octopus accept a job from their landlord: Kidnap a baby.
+Thongs and Octopus accept a job from their landlord: kidnap a baby.
 Soon, the baby awakens strong paternal feelings in the two crooks, leading to complications when it comes to handing him over to his possibly crazy gang boss grandfather.

 A Taiwanese girl named Bu has just been proposed to.
 While pondering the proposal, she finds a message in a bottle which inspires her go to Hong Kong to meet the guy, Albert, who wrote the message.
 However, she finds out that Albert is gay.
 A successful playboy businessman CN, and Howie have been rivals in love and business since school days.
 Howie finds out that CN is dating his girl and also trying to take over his company.
 Howie tells his guys to teach CN a lesson.
 Bu happens to be there and saves CN, but decides to fake her identity and scheme to make him fall in love with her.
 In the meantime Howie, who wants to teach CN a humiliating lesson, hires a highly trained foreign fighter to beat him.Written by

 9 of 10 people found this review helpful.